DPDK/dpdk/doc/guides/prog_guide/ip_fragment_reassembly_lib.rst

     bucket_num = max_flow_num + max_flow_num / 4;
     frag_tbl = rte_ip_frag_table_create(max_flow_num, bucket_entries, max_flow_num, frag_cycles, socket_id);

-Internally Fragmen table is a simple hash table.
+Internally Fragment table is a simple hash table.
 The basic idea is to use two hash functions and <bucket_entries> \* associativity.
 This provides 2 \* <bucket_entries> possible locations in the hash table for each key.
-When the collision occurs and all 2 \* <bucket_entries> are occupied, instead of resinserting existing keys into alternative locations, ip_frag_tbl_add() just returns a faiure.
+When the collision occurs and all 2 \* <bucket_entries> are occupied, instead of reinserting existing keys into alternative locations, ip_frag_tbl_add() just returns a failure.

 Also, entries that resides in the table longer then <max_cycles> are considered as invalid, and could be removed/replaced by the new ones.